jashmenn/ssimilarity/README.md

 Benefits:

 * It's fully distributed
-* It handles string Ids (unlike Mahout)
+* It handles string ids (unlike Mahout)
-* It's short: only about 300 lines of scala code.
+* It's short: only about 300 lines of Scala code.

 ### Prereq